The Great Swirling Apparatus of Our Planet's Function: Critical reviews

 Zach Dionne of Decider wrote, "Let's take it back millions of years, straight to the end of the episode.
-Seeing It crash to Earth in Stephen King's 1986 novel and, briefly, in 2019's IT: Chapter Two is one of the most entrancing moments in the story.
+Seeing It crash to Earth in Stephen King's 1986 novel and, briefly, in 2019's It: Chapter Two is one of the most entrancing moments in the story.
 In Episode 4 of IT: Welcome To Derry, we have the dark pleasure of seeing the arrival and aftermath fleshed out at length."
-Shawn Van Horn of Telltale TV gave the episode a 4 star rating out of 5 and wrote, "Overall, It: Welcome to Derry Season 1 Episode 4 ramps up the chill factor as the Losers Club, Charlotte, Leroy, and Hallorann unbury interesting truths about IT, Derry's societal climate, and each other."
+Chris Gallardo of Telltale TV gave the episode a 4 star rating out of 5 and wrote, "Overall, It: Welcome to Derry Season 1 Episode 4 ramps up the chill factor as the Losers Club, Charlotte, Leroy, and Hallorann unbury interesting truths about It, Derry's societal climate, and each other."

 Sean T. Collins of The New York Times wrote, "As it has been since that first batch of terrific child actors was killed off, the acting remains a series highlight.
 Chris Chalk alternates effortlessly between terrified and terrifying as Dick, while Lawler somehow makes you feel bad for the treasonous Margie, even before she carves her own eye out."
-Ben Sherlock of Screen Rant wrote, "The horror sequences still look pretty cartoonish — Marge's bulging eyes are more silly than scary — but even when that's the case, it usually leads to some compelling drama.
-Lilly's desperate attempts to save Marge end up making it look like she stabbed her in the eye, which won't help her case.
-It: Welcome to Derry might not always work as a horror show, but it never falters as a straightforward drama."